hundebach/kindleizer/README.md

   <img src="app_icon.png" alt="Kindleizer App Icon" width="200" style="border-radius: 40px; box-shadow: 0 10px 20px rgba(0,0,0,0.2);" />
 </p>

-**Kindleizer** is a sleek, fast, and completely free PDF-to-Kindle conversion tool designed exclusively for macOS.
-Instead of wrestling with bulky, complex software, Kindleizer perfectly formats your PDFs for your e-reader with a single click.

-With its e-ink texture and custom "Espresso" theme, it feels like a natural extension of your reading experience right on your Mac.
+## 📖 What is Kindleizer?
+Reading PDFs on a Kindle is often a nightmare—tiny fonts, huge margins, and the constant need to zoom in and out. **Kindleizer** is a lightweight macOS utility that solves this by transforming static PDFs into perfectly formatted, Kindle-friendly documents.

+It takes your complex PDFs and re-flows them specifically for e-ink screens, ensuring your text is large, clear, and perfectly cropped.

+## 🚀 Why Use Kindleizer?
+* **Readability First:** Automatically crops white margins and optimizes font sizes so you can actually read research papers and books without straining your eyes.
+* **No More Bloat:** Forget heavy alternatives like Calibre for simple conversions.
+Kindleizer is a "drop and convert" tool designed for speed.
+* **Smart Reflow:** Powered by the **K2pdfopt engine**, it intelligently handles multi-column layouts and complex PDF structures that standard converters fail to process.
+* **Crafted for Mac:** A warm, native 'Espresso Edition' interface that makes the experience effortless!

 ## ✨ Features
-* **One-Click Optimization:** Powered by the incredible K2pdfopt engine under the hood, turning complex terminal commands into a single, elegant button.
+* **One-Click Optimization:** Powered by the incredible **K2pdfopt engine** under the hood, turning complex terminal commands into a single, elegant button.
 * **Smart Device Profiles:** Fully supports all resolutions, from legacy Paperwhites to the new Colorsoft and 10.2" Scribe.
 * **Native Mac Experience:** Forget standard gray windows.
 Kindleizer features a beautiful, distraction-free matte dark reader interface.
 * **Drag & Drop:** Simply drop your PDF into the app and let it do the heavy lifting.